Skip to main content

 About the branch

-The Main Library also hosts the Delaware County Genealogical Society.
+The Delaware Library also hosts the Delaware County Genealogical Society.
 Genealogical Society volunteers are in the Library to assist researchers on limited dates and by appointment.

 DCDL welcomes all people to our programs and events.
 If you require ASL interpretation or other reasonable accommodations, please contact us at pr@delawarelibrary.org.